BobDoleOwndU/FMDL-Studio-v2/README.md

 After a model has be imported into Unity, select the model in the editor (the object with the model's name).
 Go to the *FMDL Studio* menu option and select *Convert to FBX*.
 Select where you want the model to be exported to and click *Save*.

-By default the fbx file will search for textures in a folder with the name of the fmdl file at the same location the fbx was exported to.
+By default the fbx file will search for textures in the texture folder set with the *Set Texture Folder* menu option.

 **Note:** Currently only diffuse and normal textures are applied automatically.